codefresh-io/docs.codefresh.io/_docs/incubation/arm-support.md

 max-width="60%"
 %}

-In summary, the workflow for ARM image is exactly the same as the usual Linux/x86 images.
+In summary, the workflow for ARM images is exactly the same as the usual Linux/x86 images.